SkooveLearn PianoDownload on the App Store

 What is the bass clef?

 The bass clef is a notation system for pitches.
 It’s the stalwart guardian of the lower spectrum of notes, the emblem for those profound, resonant tones that provide music with its full-bodied sound.
-Also known as the F clef, it marks the position of the F note, sitting on the fourth line from the bottom of the staff, indicating the F note just below middle C.
+The bass clef is generally used to notate pitches below middle C.

 Ever wondered why the bass clef looks like an artful ‘C’ with two dots?
 That’s because it originated from an old notation symbol for ‘F’, which over time, has stylized into the icon we know today.
 Music, it appears, carries its history in every symbol we use.